elisiondesign/multilanguage-nuxt/README.md

 ```

 ### Configuration
-The SEO utilites are optional and you can disable some features all of it altogether.
+The SEO utilities are optional and you can disable some features all of it altogether.

 To disable all features, set `seo` option to `false`.